Data Visualization: Crafting Powerful, Evidence-Based Demonstratives

 LEVA membership is not required to attend training classes.

-Angela Ellis is a Media Forensic Specialist with the Pinellas County Sheriff’s Office.
-She has an expansive editing background and she currently provides complex geospatial visual investigations for PCSO’s Investigative Operations Bureau and the State Attorney’s Office 6th Judicial Circuit using Adobe Premiere Pro.
+Merging her experience with both narrative and technical editing, she currently provides complex geospatial visual investigations for PCSO’s Investigative Operations Bureau and the State Attorney’s Office 6th Judicial Circuit using Adobe Premiere Pro.

 Software and Equipment:

 This is a hands-on course.
 You will need a computer capable of running Premiere Pro appropriately.
-You must purchase or obtain a trial of Creative Cloud or the stand alone Adobe Premiere Pro app at adobe.com.
+Below are the suggested technical requirements:

 Credits and Certificate: